martintrojer/martintrojer.github.com/content/post/2013-09-07-retrofitting-the-reloaded-pattern-into-clojure-projects.md

 Now, your application probably consist of more than one service.
 So you'll have to apply the steps described above to all of them.
 Then, in order to maximize your REPL productivity you want to include and control all the services your current project interact with.
 This is only done in the `:dev` profile, since you wouldn't do this in the "real" entry point of your service.

-To make this work you need 2 things; Add a leiningen dependency to these services (under the `:dev` profile) and soft links to their folders in the current projects [checkouts folder](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md#checkout-dependencies).
+To make this work you need 2 things: Add a leiningen dependency to these services (under the `:dev` profile) and soft links to their folders in the current projects [checkouts folder](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md#checkout-dependencies).
 The reason for the dependency is that we want to pull in all of the sub-projects dependencies (in the REPL) and checkouts is where we will do our edits.

 This means that you are probably going to need a local [nexus](http://www.sonatype.org/nexus/go) / [archiva](http://archiva.apache.org/index.cgi) / [clojars](https://github.com/ato/clojars-web).
 Then have your CI system do a `lein deploy` after each successful build.